-Heimans and Timms describe how Hollywood tycoon Harvey Weinstein once could make or destroy a person’s career.
-Weinstein, they report, exemplified old power, deployed by the few from the top down to control the many.
+Heimans and Timms describe the way Hollywood tycoon Harvey Weinstein once could make or destroy a person’s career.
+Weinstein, they report, exemplified old power, deployed top-down by the few to control the many.
 The authors list the traits of old power: it respects institutions, approves of the exclusive consolidation of resources, demands privacy, hides its reach from the public, and rewards devotion and loyalty more than active participation.

 Old power works like a currency.
 It is held by few.
 Once gained, it is jealously guarded.Jeremy Heimans and Henry Timms

-When Weinstein faced accusations of sexual assault, the authors explain, his colleagues protected him, he bought his accusers’ silence, and he hired people to discredit women or journalists who might expose him.
+When Weinstein faced accusations of sexual assault, the authors explain, his colleagues protected him, he paid for his accusers’ silence, and he hired people to discredit women or journalists who might expose him.
 The #MeToo movement undid him – and that success supplies the cornerstone theme of the book.